nully0x/elastic-webhook-test/Readme.md

 ## Setup localtunnel

-- Install localtunnel `yarn -g localtunnel`
+- In another terminal, install localtunnel `npm install -g localtunnel`
-- Run `lt --port 3000` to start the tunnel
+- To expose the application to the internet, run `lt --port 3000`
 - Copy the url generated and paste it in the appscript in the sheet extension where it says `webhookUrl`